Leyte Gulf:

 By comparison, the contemporary Japanese Unryu class

-(the “Japanese Essex”) carried 63 planes,
+(the “Japanese Essex”) carried 63 planes and

-Zeppelin a paltry 43.
+Zeppelin would have borne a paltry 43.

 A kamikaze has just hit Bunker Hill, off Okinawa,